official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-271. Mr Blair responded that getting a deal under which Iraq’s neighbours agreed to bring all Iraqi oil revenues under UN control was the “essential quid pro quo” for better targeted sanctions.148
+271. Mr Blair responded that getting a deal under which Iraq’s neighbours agreed to bring all Iraqi oil revenues under UN control was the “essential quid pro quo” for better targeted sanctions.[^148]

-272. In response to a number of diplomatic telegrams which had described the NFZs as necessary for the defence of Kuwait, Mr Iain Macleod, FCO Legal Counsellor, asked colleagues on 6 April to remind diplomatic posts “of the need to ensure that the legal justification for the zones (the prevention of a humanitarian catastrophe) is kept distinct from other policy advantages which they may bring”.149
+272. In response to a number of diplomatic telegrams which had described the NFZs as necessary for the defence of Kuwait, Mr Iain Macleod, FCO Legal Counsellor, asked colleagues on 6 April to remind diplomatic posts “of the need to ensure that the legal justification for the zones (the prevention of a humanitarian catastrophe) is kept distinct from other policy advantages which they may bring”.[^149]

-273. Reviewing the Treasury/Bank of England paper on the options for amending financial sanctions in early May, Mr McKane concluded that there were options for easing sanctions without legislation, but that should be kept under review “until we have thought through the full implications and seen the effect of other changes under consideration”.150 The possibility of replacing the comprehensive regime with a targeted asset freeze would require amendment to resolution 661(1990).
+273. Reviewing the Treasury/Bank of England paper on the options for amending financial sanctions in early May, Mr McKane concluded that there were options for easing sanctions without legislation, but that should be kept under review “until we have thought through the full implications and seen the effect of other changes under consideration”.[^150] The possibility of replacing the comprehensive regime with a targeted asset freeze would require amendment to resolution 661(1990).
 That was not seen as a “near-term option”.

 274. An Assessment issued on 10 May marked a shift in the JIC’s perception of Iraq’s intentions and activities in relation to WMD.

-148 Minute Wechsberg to McKane, 9 April 2001, ‘Iraq’.
+[^148]: Minute Wechsberg to McKane, 9 April 2001, ‘Iraq’.
-149 Minute Macleod to Patey, 6 April 2001, ‘Iraq: No Fly Zones’.
+[^149]: Minute Macleod to Patey, 6 April 2001, ‘Iraq: No Fly Zones’.
-150 Letter McKane to Goulty, 11 May 2001, ‘Iraq: Financial Sanctions’.
+[^150]: Letter McKane to Goulty, 11 May 2001, ‘Iraq: Financial Sanctions’.

 244

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

-275. On 10 May, at the request of the MOD, the JIC assessed “what we know of Iraq’s WMD programmes, their future direction, our level of confidence in the intelligence, our confidence in being able to identify the location of Iraq’s WMD facilities accurately and the potential impact of direct military action against them”.151 The Assessment is considered in detail in Section 4.1.
+275. On 10 May, at the request of the MOD, the JIC assessed “what we know of Iraq’s WMD programmes, their future direction, our level of confidence in the intelligence, our confidence in being able to identify the location of Iraq’s WMD facilities accurately and the potential impact of direct military action against them”.[^151] The Assessment is considered in detail in Section 4.1.

 276. The JIC stated that its “knowledge of developments” in Iraq’s WMD and ballistic